 Gay capital of the world

+Every year, Pride Amsterdam celebrate the freedom that people can be who they want to be and love who they want to love.
 After King’s Day in Amsterdam, the Amsterdam Gay Pride is the biggest event in Amsterdam.
 Half a million people are expected to join in the fun.
 The city’s reputation of being Gay capital of the world is severely tested as hundreds of thousands of people flood the city.

 To meet these complains, boats from organisations that serve some gay community purpose have preference.
 Also, these types of organisation pay €100 euros to enter, while commercial boats pay up to €4500 to join.